mkao006/aws_test/beanstalk/random-walker/README.md

-Then we can create the environment.
-Replace the XXXX with the username and password.
+When the db instance is created then we can create the application environment on Elastic Beanstalk.
 The instance type has been set to minimum and a single instance is launched for testing to reduce cost.

 ```
-eb create -db.engine postgres -i t2.micro --single
+eb create -i t2.micro --single
 ```

 if the environment is created successfully, then we can open the website.